akielaries/openGPMP/docs/source/Installation.md

 Installation
 =====
-Requirements are loose and mostly tied to what openMTPK was tested and used on.
+Requirements are loose and mostly tied to what openGPMP was tested and used on.
 The current installation does not allow for the building of the packages language bindings, limiting use to the core c++ lib.
 See below on how to build the bindings from source if interested.